Part I: Descending The Well of Humility

 Holding one mirror to another creates an infinite regress.
 The relevance of this concept is expanded in part III of this series.

-God is the infinite spaciousness that flows into the vacuum created when these faculties are no longer filled with anything.
-Presence—the Now, is primarily the lack of being occupied/preoccupied by any particular object of consciousness.
+God is the infinite spaciousness that flows into the vacuum created when our perceptual faculties are no longer filled with anything.
+Presence—the Now, is primarily just the lack of being occupied/preoccupied by any particular object of consciousness.
 Presence is where God’s miracles have been hiding from our minds.

 If you want to find God, this is the most direct way.
 If you want to Love God completely, and perceive your neighbor is also a part of this very lovable God, which is identical to the field of Love in yourself, you have to become the most present you can become.
 When you do, the Love Christ wants you to experience will naturally appear, effortlessly.
-The effort arrives not in loving but in staying present by removing what blocks within yourself you’ve placed against the natural flow of this Love.
+The effort arrives not in loving but in staying present, using your will to remove the egoic blocks within yourself you’ve placed against the natural flow of this Love.

 “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it” - Rumi

 Love doesn’t come from mental effort alone.
 It comes from depth—from a place of stillness and awareness.
 But stillness requires space and if we never slow down, we never go deeper.
 The Prince of Peace is in the pause.
 The space between ‘what happens’ and our response to it.
-And this takes us to “The Well of Moses.”
+And this takes us from the mountain, through the valley to “The Well of Moses.”

 Imagine your inner life as a well.